 In his various appointments at the United States Air Force Academy, he also served as a physical education instructor, assistant wrestling coach, and director of the Fitness Testing and Evaluation Division.
 In 1993, he earned the Academy's highest instructional award.
 In 2001, Walker was appointed by President Bush as the first Permanent Professor of Athletics and Physical Education.
 In addition to his duties at the Academy, Walker was the Director of the Air Force Combatives Center of Excellence, responsible for developing and implementing hand-to-hand combat training to thousands of airmen deployed around the world.

 In late July of 2013, Walker was promoted to the rank of Brigadier General during his retirement ceremony from the United States Air Force.
 The ceremony, which was held in Clune Arena on the campus of the United States Air Force Academy in Colorado Springs, Colo., was officiated by General William T. Shelton, Commander, Air Force Space Command.
 General Walker was awarded the Legion of Merit during the formal proceedings.

-A recognized expert in intercollegiate athletic issues, Walker is currently serving his second term as chair of the NCAA Division I Wrestling Committee and was a member of the NCAA Division I Men's Ice Hockey Committee from 2011-13.
+A recognized expert in intercollegiate athletic issues, Walker recently served his second term as chair of the NCAA Division I Wrestling Committee and was a member of the NCAA Division I Men's Ice Hockey Committee from 2011-13.
 He was asked to testify as an expert panelist for the U.S. Department of Education Secretary's Commission on Opportunity in Athletics and was a key participant in the merger between two lacrosse leagues.
-He also spearheaded the formation of the Western Wrestling Conference in 2005, and served as its commissioner from its inception until 2013.
+He also spearheaded the formation of the Western Wrestling Conference in 2005 and served as its commissioner from its inception until 2013.